Surgical Case Library

 Skin & Soft Tissue

-Amelanotic malignant melanoma presenting as a keloid
+Amelanotic Malignant Melanoma presenting as a Keloid.

-Malignant melanoma (MM), which occurs mainly in the skin, is a highly malignant tumor derived from melanocytes...
+<p style="text-align: justify;"><strong>Malignant melanoma (MM), which occurs mainly in the skin, is a highly ...

 Amelanotic malignant melanoma presenting as a keloid is a rare presentation and easily misdiagnosed or missed without histopathological analysis.